medialize/ally.js/docs/api/when/key.md

 <script>
   // wait until key is pressed
   var handle = ally.when.key({
+    // the key can either be the numeric keyCode (e.g. 13 for enter)
+    // or a name off the ally/map/keycode map
+    enter: function(event, disengage) {
+      // react to <kbd>enter</kbd>
+      // event contains the original KeyboardEvent object
+      // disengage the key listener handle right from the callback
+      // this disengages all handlers that were registered for this handle disengage();
+    },
   });
   // abort waiting for key to be pressed handle.disengage();